Simple sewing projects: DIY pencil skirt

 This is not uncommon.
 Some people have fuller stomachs, and certain cuts just work to accentuate this.
 Even though the skirt might seem to fit, it hugs all the wrong curves and just makes the stomach look bigger.

 So what can we do?
-Avoiding tight skirts altogether, or wearing large tunics to “cover up” our midsections, isn’t the answer.
-There’s always a way to dress your body to flaunt what you like, while diverting attention from what you don’t.
+Avoiding tight skirts altogether, or wearing large tunics to “cover-up” our midsections, isn’t the answer.
+There’s always a way to dress your body to flaunt what you like while diverting attention from what you don’t.
 In fact, it’s quite simple to make a skirt that falls away from the stomach area, rather than clinging to it.

 But it’s not easy to buy a skirt that fits well.
 I am terribly fond of skirts but can’t buy anything that suits me.
 Look in any women’s department today: shelves upon shelves of jeans, rows upon rows of tops, pants, and shorts… and what space is devoted to skirts and dresses?
 Well, almost nothing.
 It’s hard to find nice and well-fitting skirts in stores if you don’t have a model’s figure and lots of money.

 So are you that person wearing jeans not because you like them, but because you haven’t found a pencil skirt that fits?
 Because you think matching a skirt to a top is too much fuss?
-That store sizes don’t fit you?
+That store size don’t fit you?

 Your body is not the problem.
 No matter your size, shape, or build, you can make a skirt yourself that highlights your beauty and makes you proud to show it off.